apache/stanbol/README.md

     $ export MAVEN_OPTS="-Xmx512M -XX:MaxPermSize=128M"

-The Stanbol build system consists of the following profiles:

-   - 'stack'     - to build the Stanbol Stack
-   - 'framework' - to build the Stanbol Framework only
-   - 'kres'      - to build additional Reasoning components that are not yet in a stable state

-If you build Stanbol from a source tree that contains the whole Stanbol project, the 'stack' profile is activated by default.
-If you whish to activate another profile use the Maven -P command line switch.

-If you build Stanbol from a source tree that just contains the Stanbol Framework, e.g. after downloading a Stanbol Framework source release, the 'framework' profile will be activated by default.

-If you want to skip the tests for any build profile, add `-DskipTests` to the Maven command.
+If you want to skip the tests, add `-DskipTests` to the Maven command.

-## Building the Stanbol Stack
+## Building Apache Stanbol

-This builds the Stanbol Framework plus available Enhancement Engines and a default set of linked open data for the EntityHub.
-If you want to have a ready to use version of Stanbol, this is the way to go.
+This builds the Apache Stanbol plus available Enhancement Engines and a default set of linked open data for the EntityHub.
+If you want to have a ready to use version of Apache Stanbol, this is the way to go.

-In the Stanbol source directory type
+In the Apache Stanbol source directory type

     $ mvn install

-### Launching the Stanbol server
+### Launching the Apache Stanbol Server

 The recommended lanchers are packaged under the `launchers/` folder.
 For
 instance:

-    $ java -Xmx1g -jar launchers/full/target/org.apache.stanbol.launchers.full-0.9.0-incubating-SNAPSHOT.jar
+    $ java -Xmx1g -jar launchers/full/target/org.apache.stanbol.launchers.full-0.10.0-incubating-SNAPSHOT.jar

 Your instance is then available on <http://localhost:8080>.
 You can change the default port number by passing a `-p 9090` options to the commandline launcher.